vijikumar55/giphy/README.md

 # giphy
-It'a a project which is functioning based on Giphy API
+It'a a ROR project which is functioning based on Giphy API

 In this project I have added following features of Giphy API.